cdoan1/azure-examples/README.md

 2. create service principal associated to the resource group
 3. install ICP into the resource group, passing in the service principal credentials

+# Attribution

+This work is made possible by the work presented here: https://github.com/jsturtevant/aks-examples